Orange-OpenSource/hurl/docs/tutorial/security.md

 and try to test it.

 As Hurl is not a browser, but merely an HTTP runner on top of [curl], sending and testing invalid data is easy.
-To do so, we're going to test the _nominal_ user account creation case, then we'll see how to test with invalid datas.
+To do so, we're going to test the _nominal_ user account creation case, then we'll see how to test with invalid data.

 ### Valid user creation